 Crime and Safety.

 Italy on the whole is as safe as any European country.
-Crime does exist but reasonable common sense precautions will reduce the risk of most travellers becoming a victim of any crime or mishap.
+Crime does exist of course but reasonable common sense precautions will reduce the risk of most travellers becoming a victim of any crime or mishap.

 Travellers should pay particular attention in transit stations or major tourist sites thanks to a large problem with pickpockets and petty thieves.
 There is no reason to be paranoid, but vigilance is advised.
 Beggar scams are also quite common too with old women and large gangs of children being the main culprits, so again just be vigilant.

 The unit of currency in Italy is the Euro.
 There is no real way around it, Italy is expensive.
 Very expensive.
 Backpackers will have to set realistic expectations on their budgets here, where budget travel is relative.
 The most basic dorm room will set you back at least £20 a night, with a private room starting at £50 – £100 GBP with the sky being the limit depending on how much luxury and comfort you want.
 You can find slightly cheaper places outside of the main cities or major tourist spots such as Rome and Venice, but not by much.
 Food, internal transport and activity costs will all add up too.
 A midrange traveller looking at a private room, a few street food snacks with a few nice meals too, plus transport costs and a few activities will not see much change from £100 GBP a day minimum.

 As with much of Europe the worst times to visit anywhere in Italy is July and August when the heat is at its fiercest, the tourist season is in full swing and prices go through the roof.
 The shoulder seasons of spring and summer are usually the best, just before or after the main tourist season and when the weather is at its best.